Emotional

 Empowering young leaders across the world

-In a world facing instability, climate threats, inequality, conflict, and uncertainty, technical solutions alone aren’t enough.
+In today’s world, facing instability, climate threats, inequality, conflict, and uncertainty, technical solutions alone aren’t enough.
+Emotional education equips young leaders with:

-Emotional education is the essential link for promoting mental health and engaging deeply with the global challenges that shape our future, enabling systemic impact.
+Emotional education is the essential link to mental health and societal transformation, enabling participants to engage deeply with global challenges.

 Emotional Education for Change Program